StahlFerro/FortressBot/docs/source/namewash.rst

 ---------------
 Deactivates the automatic NameWasher.

-Both User and FortressBot must have Manage Messages permission
+Both User and FortressBot must have Manage Nicknames permission

 ....